 Other than commonly build-in libraries (pthread, libz, libm, libstdc++), ther are some system dependencies you may need to download and install on your system environment:

-For Ubuntu 16.04 LTS (xenial), type the following commands to install above dependencies (including essential programs):
+For Ubuntu 16.04 LTS (xenial), issue the following commands to install above dependencies:

 $ sudo apt-get update $ sudo apt-get install g++ cmake $ sudo apt-get install bison flex libz-dev libevent-dev libopenmpi-dev